redwoodjs/redwood/docs/docs/typescript/introduction.md

 ```

 This adds `tsconfig.json` files to both the web and the api side, telling VSCode that this's a TypeScript project.
-(You can go ahead and remove the `jsconfig.json` files in both sides now.)
+(You can go ahead and remove the `jsconfig.json` files from both sides now.)

 You don't need to convert all your JavaScript files to TypeScript right away.
 In fact, you probably shouldn't.
 Do it incrementally.
-Start by renaming your files from `.js` to `.ts`, or, if they have a React component, `.tsx`.
+Start by renaming your files from `.js` to `.ts`.
+(Or, if they have a React component, `.tsx`.)

 ## Sharing Types between Sides

 To share types between sides:

-1. Put them in a directory called `types` at the root of your project (note that you may have to create this directory)
+1. Put them in a directory called `types` at the root of your project (you may have to create this directory)
-   - Redwood's `tsconfig.json` is already configured to pick up types from this directory
-2. Restart your editor's TypeScript server
-   - In VSCode, you can do this by searching for "TypeScript: Restart TS server" using the command palette (make sure you're in a `.js` or `.ts` file)
+2. Restart your editor's TypeScript server.
+In VSCode, you can do this by running the "TypeScript: Restart TS server" command via the command palette (make sure you're in a `.js` or `.ts` file)

 ## Running Type Checks